-If you can stretch to the top high performance EV6 GT AWD model, you'll need to find just over £58,000, which gets you lots more equipment still.
+If you can stretch to the top high performance EV6 GT AWD model, you will of course get more equipment still.
 There are intelligent LED headlights, which turn with the bends.
 Plus through the spokes of the larger 21-inch wheels (shod with stickier Michelin performance tyres), you'll glimpse neon green brake calipers.
 Sporty trim features around the fascia, you get a unique sports steering wheel and a premium audio system upgrade.

 Cost of Ownership

-You'll want to know about range capability and the answer is that the long-range 77.4kWh version of this car can travel up to 316 miles between charges.
+You'll want to know about range capability and the answer is that this car's long-range 77.4kWh battery can take you up to 316 miles between charges.
 This car's E-GMP platform allows for 800-volt capability and the EV6 accepts DC rapid charging at up to 220kWh.
 If you're able to charge in this fashion, your EV6 will be able to accept a 10-80% charge in just 18 minutes and 62 miles of extra range can be added in only four and a half minutes.
 The EV6 is also able to distribute charge to other vehicles at up to 3.6kW using it's Type 2 socket, as part of an incorporated 'vehicle-to-load V2L' function.
 We're not quite sure why you'd ever want to do that, but it might conceivably be useful to charge large appliances using the car's battery 'on an outdoor adventure' according to Kia.

 The EV6 is fitted with energy-recuperation technologies to maximise driving range.
 This includes Kia's latest-generation energy-efficient heat pump, which scavenges waste heat from the car's coolant system.
 This ensures that at minus 7 degrees Celsius, the car can achieve 80% of the range that would be possible at 25 degrees Celsius.
 Also featured is the latest generation of Kia's smart regenerative braking system, which is operated by paddle shifters behind the steering wheel so drivers can quickly and easily slow the car and recuperate kinetic energy to maximise driving range and efficiency.

-Few brands are able to satisfy both the affordable and the luxury ends of the compact-to-mid-sized EV market, but Kia is planning to be one of them.
-This EV6 takes the technology that impressed us with cars like the e-Niro and evolves it to a level appropriate for a customer looking for a faster, more premium kind of compact-to-mid-sized EV.
+In summary, this EV6 takes the technology that impressed us with cars like the e-Niro and evolves it to a level appropriate for a customer looking for a faster, more premium kind of mid-sized EV.